UCL/MPHY0026/doc/calibration/pivot_calibration.rst

 This can be easily solved using Python or MATLAB functions, among others libraries.
+For example, `SciKit-Surgery implements Pivot Calibration`_ using the above spherical method, an algebraic one-step, and also using `RANSAC`_ to reduce outliers.

 In the following video Dr. Clarkson explains and demonstrates how to do a pivot calibration: